The compressor is a Northern Industrial Tool 2 HP 8 Gallon.

 When it runs and reaches the pressure in which it should turn on it struggles and eventually trips the breaker on the unit.

-From reading all your post it seems it's either the start capacitor or the start relief valve?
-Is there any way to tell the differecne or any other recomendations?
+From reading all your post it seems it’s either the start capacitor or the start relief valve?
+Is there any way to tell the difference or any other recommendations?
 Thanks

 Jay, from the sound of it, your compressor may have an unloader valve problem.

-There is a page detailing what they are and what they do linked from the site map.
-Check out the UNLOADER VALVE page, and if this doesn't resolve your issue, please post to this thread.
+There is a page detailing what they are and what they do linked from the troubleshooting page.
+Check out the UNLOADER VALVE page, and if this doesn’t resolve your issue, please post to this thread.

 when the compressor is first turned on it will fill with air (because it doesn’t hold air) but when using it after it is full it does not want to start again and the motor cuts out

 I think that since it runs to cut out pressure when the tank is empty, and then shuts off, you may not getting a typical “unload”.

 Tell you what.
 Drain the tank to zero, close the drain, plug it it, and listen to the unloader valve as the pressure in the tank nears and then reaches cut out pressure.
 When the compressor stops, does a blast of air come out the unloader valve?

 If not, then there is likely air pressure trapped over the piston, and when the compressor tries to start, it cannot overcome the additional load, and the motor cuts out on overload.

 Unloader valve operation